mandeepkaurdev/Design-2/README.md

 # Design-2

-Worked from scratch, built the responsive layout.
+Worked from scratch, built the responsive layout